Applies To: Scarlett 2nd Generation 6i6, 18i8, & 18i20; Scarlett 3rd Generation and Clarett Range.

 Output Routing - In-depth

 This tab will show you your interface's outputs and what is routed to them.
-There are three output routing options available to each output:
+There are three output routing options available for each output:

-1. Playback (DAW) - Meaning only sounds being played from software will be played through your interface.
+- Playback (DAW) - This means only sounds being played from software will be played through your interface.
 Playback (DAW) 1-2 is usually the output from most software but this can often be changed in the settings of DAWs or more advanced audio software

 If Playback (DAW) is selected please note Playback 1-2 is usually the software’s default Left and Right output. (i.e. Pro Tools, iTunes)